negray03/PHY-381C-Final-Project-Onset-of-Traffic/README.md

 `demo.ipynb`        contains a quick demonstration of the simulation and visualization
 `single_lane.py` implements the one lane version of Nagel–Schreckenberg model
-`multi_lane.py`  adds the two lane version? with the lane changing rules
+`multi_lane.py`  adds the two lane version with the lane changing rules
-`car_crash.py`   adds car crash capability
+`car_crash.py`   adds car crash capability to simulate lane closures
 `utils.py`       helper functions for initialization, data output, and plotting
 `results/`           directory for generated plots and CSV data